Frequently asked questions

 - Phase 2 of the campus’s research ramp-up plan went into effect on June 8.
 According to an announcement from the Office of the Vice Chancellor for Research, this phase will see the gradual resumption of research activities while maintaining personnel density on campus of 10% to 25% of the normal rate.

 - Department chairs and deans must approve the resumption of all on-campus research and field work.
-For detailed information, visit the UCLA Research Ramp-up website, which provides instructions for submitting research operational plans for approval.
+For details, including instructions for submitting research operational plans for approval, health and safety guidelines, and information for graduate students and postdoctoral scholars about returning to campus for research, visit the UCLA Research Ramp-up website.

 - The Vice Chancellor for Research has also published the full Guidelines for UCLA Research Ramp-up (PDF), which includes the principles for resuming research and information about future phases of the ramp-up.

 - On June 30, the Administrative Vice Chancellor’s Office announced that remote work will continue through Jan.
 4 for those positions that can successfully be performed remotely.

 - On July 6, UCLA Library launched the Pilot Emergency Temporary Digitization on Request Service on July 6.
 The initial phase of the service focuses on scanning and delivering published book chapters and journal articles in the Library’s general print collections that have not been previously digitized.
 More information about the program.

 Under UCLA Policy 992, any research group that plans to conduct research with SARS-CoV-2 must obtain Institutional Biosafety Committee approval prior to beginning any such research.
 As part of the IBC review process, a full risk assessment would be conducted to ensure worker safety and agent containment.

 All UCLA Research Administration staff are working remotely, and all offices are open Monday through Friday, from 8 a.m. to 5 p.m.

 Offices within UCLA Research Administration may be contacted through their individual websites: